The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

 The proof of \ref{thm1} is given in Appendix~\ref{sec:A2}.
 One consequence from this theorem is that the value function is a strictly concave $\C^2$-function on any domain on which it happens to be finite, and this property holds in all time periods and for all realizations of the aggregate and idiosyncratic states.
-The theorem also shows that there is a one-to-one correspondence between optimal consumption and entering wealth.
+The theorem also shows that there is a one-to-one correspondence between optimal consumption and entering wealth; specifically, consumption is a strictly increasing $\C^1$-function of entering wealth, and so, entering wealth is a strictly increasing $\C^1$-function of consumption.
 Since in every period the households differ only in their entering wealth and state of employment, they can be distinguished just as well by their state of employment and consumption level~-- a~strategy that we have adopted already.
 We stress that although households are identified as elements of $\EEE\times\Rpp$, this set is not a true labeling set, in the sense that an element $(u,c)\in\EEE\times\Rpp$ identifies a collection of households that are indistinguishable as economic agents, rather than a single physical household.
-Furthermore, the consumption level and state of employment, i.e., ``the identity,'' of any one household changes over time.
+Nevertheless, any vector-valued function of the pair $(u,c)$ can be understood as a vector field over the collection of households.

-Another crucially important consequence from the last theorem is that resolving the individual sa\-vings problem comes down to assigning a consumption level $c\in\Rpp$ to any period $t<T$ and any realized aggregate and idiosyncratic state in such a way that the system composed of the last two equations in \eqref{z2-no-lm} admits a solution $(\q(c),\qq(c))\in\R^2$ and this solution is such that $c+\q(c)+\qq(c)$ exactly matches the entering wealth~$w$.
+Another crucially important consequence from the last theorem is that re\-sol\-ving the individual sa\-vings problem comes down to assigning a consumption level $c\in\nobreak \Rpp$ to any period $t<T$ and any realized aggregate and idiosyncratic state in such a way that the system composed of the last two equations in \eqref{z2-no-lm} admits a solution $(\q(c),\qq(c))\in\R^2$ and this solution is such that $c+\q(c)+\qq(c)$ exactly matches the entering wealth~$w$.
 The existence of such an assignment ensures both: the value function remains finite (consumption is always strictly positive) and the KKT conditions hold.
 As the system \eqref{z2-no-lm} depends on the time period $t$, the aggregate state $(x,F)$, and the private state $u$, then so does also the solution $(\q(c),\qq(c))$.
 In~most cases this dependence needs to be emphasized in the notation and we shall often write $\q_{t,\tts x,\tts F,\tts u}(c)$ and $\qq_{t,\tts x,\tts F,\tts u}(c)$.
 Of course, these objects depend also on the selection of average installed capital, risk-free rate, and population transport mappings.